 As you can see from my doggie timeline above, Mutt was my first pet!
 I guess you can tell he got his name because he was “Heinz 57” as they used to call mixed breeds.
 My grandfather Roy rescued him from street kids in an alley outside a local market.
 It seems these kids had nothing better to do than to set fire to this small pup’s tail.
 Roy brought him home to me when I was about three and helped me heal him.
 And, this could be where Mutt got his distrust of people.
 For the next 8 years Mutt was by my side everywhere I went and in everything I did.

-Let’s see, Mutt’s big time personality changes transformed him from my unkempt, closed mouthed, accident prone, and socially inept, but lovable confidant into something like the Nutty Professor’s “Buddy Love.”
-His in-your-face, arrogant alter ego, overachiever, superdog protector persona overtook him at a moment’s notice.
+Let’s see, Mutt’s big-time personality changes transformed him from my unkempt, closed-mouthed, accident-prone, and socially inept, but lovable confidant into something like the Nutty Professor’s “Buddy Love.”
+His in-your-face, arrogant alter ego, overachiever, super-dog protector persona overtook him at a moment’s notice.

 One hot summer morning, our neighbor was squatting beside his car washing its wheels.
 Mutt walked over, lifted his leg, and decided to give him a personal rinse job.

 Now, I was an only child up until I was 11.
-And Mutt was a best companion.
+And Mutt was the best companion.
 I could tell Mutt anything and everything–and I did.
 He just sat or laid beside me and looked into my eyes to let me know he understood how I was feeling on any given topic we were discussing.

 Unlike some of my dogs later in life, Mutt had a real dislike for neighbors on bicycles, in cars, and on motorcycles.
-One red headed young man would speed past our house almost nightly during good weather days.
+One red-headed young man would speed past our house almost nightly during good weather days.
 Most times Mutt couldn’t catch him, but he always gave him a run for his money.
 Well, one night it finally happened.
 Either the biker slowed down or Mutt had that extra surge of energy.
-Unfortunately, Mutt won this one and the biker was sent to the hospital and received multiple stitches in his leg.
+Unfortunately, Mutt won this one and the biker was sent to the hospital and received multiple stitches on his leg.
 And, for this, Mutt had to be restrained for three weeks, awaiting the word from the animal authorities that the man did not develop any further disease–like rabies!!!

 I sometimes played tag with our neighbors across the street.
 They were a blended family and had at least 6 children, plus others nearby who always came to their house.
 With Mutt only a few feet behind me, I got tagged by one of the neighbors and Mutt tagged the neighbor back big time.
 My protector was in jail again for another three weeks.